Shakiran-Nannyombi/Shakiran-Nannyombi/README.md

 # 💻 About Me

+I'm currently focused on building innovative web applications and exploring the intersection of artificial intelligence, machine learning, and data science.
+My projects involve developing robust APIs, enhancing user experiences with modern frontend frameworks, and contributing to open-source initiatives.
+I'm passionate about leveraging technology to solve real-world problems and continuously expanding my skill set in the ever-evolving tech landscape.

 - 🔭 I’m currently working on **exciting tech projects**
 - 🌱 I’m currently learning **AI/ML, Data Science, and Flutter**
 - 👯 I’m looking to collaborate on **open-source and innovative ideas**